nrfconnect/sdk-nrf/doc/nrf/ug_matter_creating_accessory.rst

    :depth: 2

 The Matter accessory device is a basic node of the `Matter`_ network.
-The accessory is formed by the development kit and the application that is running the Matter stack and that is programmed on the development kit.
+The accessory is formed by the development kit and the application that is running the Matter stack, which is programmed on the development kit.

 Once you are familiar with Matter in the |NCS| and you have tested some of the available :ref:`matter_samples`, you can use the :ref:`Matter template <matter_template_sample>` sample to create your own custom accessory device application.
 For example, you can create a sensor application that uses a temperature sensor with an on/off switch, with the sensor periodically updating its measured value when it is active.